Home > Developing Well > Children and young people's wellbeing > Child Poverty

 National statistics indicate that children who live in large families, defined as those with three or more children, are more likely to live in low income households and households in combined low income and material deprivation.

-Family Homelessness
+Family homelessness

 Homelessness and experiences of living in temporary accommodation during childhood can adversely affect physical and mental health and development of children, and disrupt schooling.
-Homelessness during childhood has also been shown to reduce life chances and impact adult employment.19
+Homelessness during childhood has also been shown to reduce life chances and impact adult employment.17

-Free school meals and educational attainment
+Free school meals and educational attainment - Department for Education statistics

-Social Mobility
+Social mobility

 • The Social Mobility Index compares the chances that a child from a disadvantaged background will do well at school and get a good job across local authorities of England.